philippabele/developers-guide-to-linux/01_basic_commands/040_softlinks/041_linking_basics.md

 # Linking Basics

-Linux offers two ways of linking files.
+Linux offers two ways of linking files. *The Linux Command Line* treats this topic in *Chapter 4 - ln - Create Links*

 ## Hardlinks
 Hardlinks are the original way of linking files in the Unix world.
 In fact each file you see in a file explorer is a hardlink to a file, which gives the file its name.
 A file can have multiple hardlinks.
 A will get deleted/dereferenced when all hardlinks referencing it get deleted.
 Hardlinks can only point to files in the same filesystem.